What is Dandy-Walker Syndrome?

 - Stay up-to-date on information about the condition.
-The current knowledge about Dandy-Walker Syndrome, and its associated effects, is rapidly changing.
+The current knowledge about Dandy-Walker Syndrome and its associated conditions is rapidly changing.
 You’ll be able to best support your child if you know the current state of the research.

 - Find a community.
 Online resources can direct you to support groups and other people who understand the disorder’s challenges.